nuxeo/nuxeo-drive/docs/dep/2019-09 New update channel - Centralized.md

 There will be no other checks so that administrators can use alpha, beta and release versions.

 This might lead to unusable or instable versions of the application.
-This is known and now that administrators are handling that, it is their responsability to ensure they do not deploy a problematic version of Nuxeo Drive.
+This is known and now that administrators are handling that, it is their responsibility to ensure they do not deploy a problematic version of Nuxeo Drive.